-The grant is a one year grant amounting to SEK 500 000.
-The research grant can cover any type of costs related to preparation of the trial, such as salaries, equipment, supplies, cost for GMP-production and toxicity testing of the investigational drug or help in protocol/IMPD preparation.
+The grant is a one-year grant amounting to SEK 500 000.
+The research grant can cover any type of costs related to the preparation of the trial, such as salaries, equipment, supplies, the cost for GMP-production and toxicity testing of the investigational drug or help in protocol/IMPD preparation.
 The grant must not finance stipends.

 The research should be conducted at Karolinska Institutet.

 The project will be assessed with regard to scientific merits as well as innovativeness, originality and scientific background of the concept.
 In addition, the likelihood that the described work will result in an investigator-initiated clinical trial will be taken into account.

 Members of the StratCan Executive board will select a short-list of high-quality applications that subsequently will be subjected to external assessment.

 The application should be written in English and contain

 - Research program.
 Five pages maximum, including a synopsis of the planned clinical trial (Pilot trial or Phase 1) on maximum one page.

 - CV of the principal investigator (including current funding)